Can I start my classes any day of the week?

 What is Xela – Quetzaltenango like?

 SISAI Spanish School is located up in the highlands of Guatemala in a town called Quetzaltenango or Xela, for short.
-It is in heart of the Maya culture.
+It is in the highlands of Guatemala where the Maya culture is prevalent.
 Spanish is the primary language of the teachers at SISAI.
 Although Xela is not crowded with tourists there is a very active nightlife.
 There are many cafes, bars, restaurants and dance clubs that offer a wide variety of entertainment experiences at very affordable prices.